 • The most innovative fundraising event: Craig Cregeen’s team from Isle of Man (Fundraising Night for Habitat including quiz, head shaving, body wax, raffle and a concert).

 The Grand Prize winners were Dhahran High School and American Community School in Abu Dhabi with the highest donation, participation and impact through their Habitat partnership.
 Both schools enabled a record number of 137 students and teachers to go and serve families in need in Romania, Kenya and Cambodia.
 As one volunteer noted, “the fun started with fundraising … but materialized as we developed the sense of responsibility and friendship with the local community, especially the children”.

 Share with us your fundraising stories and help inspire others at email@example.com

 What is next?

 Habitat wants people not only to read about poverty housing but to do something to fight it.
-You can support Habitat’s work in Europe and Central Asia in a number of ways.
+You can support Habitat’s work in Europe Middle East and Africa in a number of ways.
 Here are some examples:

-• Visit our U.S. Dollar donation page to support projects in Europe and Central Asia.
+• Visit our U.S. Dollar donation page to support projects in Europe Middle East and Africa.

 • Go to country profile pages to learn about other programs in this region.

 If you wish to receive monthly news updates, please subscribe to our E-newsletters